 Although they are similar, ambiguity aversion and risk aversion are two distinct behaviors.3 It’s important to differentiate between them to accurately grasp the concept of ambiguity aversion.
 Risk aversion occurs in situations where the probabilities of different options resulting in certain outcomes are known.
 In these cases, those who are more risk-averse will choose the option that results in a smaller payoff, because it has a greater probability of success than the option with the potential for a larger payoff.

 In situations where ambiguity is minimal, men, in general, display more ambiguity aversion than women.
 However, as the situation becomes more ambiguous, this gender difference starts to disappear and men and women begin to exhibit similar levels of aversion.4

-Unlike risk aversion, which is linked to several different traits, such as IQ and higher levels of ambition, ambiguity aversion is not predicted by any psychological measures.5
+Unlike risk aversion, which is linked to several different traits, such as IQ and ambition level, ambiguity aversion is not predicted by any psychological measures.5

-While this demonstrates that risk aversion and ambiguity aversion are two distinct parameters, it does not provide an explanation for why ambiguity aversion occurs.
-The lack of correlates with ambiguity aversion significantly limits our understanding of the ambiguity effect.
+While this demonstrates that risk aversion and ambiguity aversion are two distinct parameters, it does not explain why ambiguity aversion occurs.
+The lack of correlation with ambiguity aversion significantly limits our understanding of the ambiguity effect.